mturk/svcbatch/README.md

   On rotation event, existing `SvcBatch.log` will be renamed to `SvcBatch.log.YYYYMMDDhhmmss`, and new `SvcBatch.log` will be crated, unless the **-t** option was defined.

-  Maximum two rule options are allowed at install time.
-  If the **rule** starts with the capital letter `S`, then no additional rules are allowed.

-  Service will fail to start, and write an error message to the Windows Event log if the upper limits are broken.

 * **-s [batchfile][argument]**